 Georgian architecture is one of the most defining parts of Ireland’s heritage, especially in the urban context.
-Whole parts of the main Irish cities, and some lesser towns too, were designed and constructed to the aesthetic sensibilities of the “Georgians”.
-And when people today talk about for instance "Georgian Dublin", they are usually referring to a smallish area of the southern half of the city, around Merrion Square, Saint Stephen's Green, and Fitzwilliam Square.
+Whole parts of the main Irish cities, and some lesser towns too, were designed and constructed to the aesthetic sensibilities of the “Georgians.”
+When people today talk about "Georgian Dublin," they are usually referring to a smallish area of the southern half of the city, around Merrion Square, Saint Stephen's Green, and Fitzwilliam Square.

 Because these areas (plus Mountjoy Square on the Northside) are really defined by an architectural style generally identified with the Georgian period in Irish (and British) history.

 Georgian architecture is not a single, defined style.
 The appellation is the all-encompassing, and often maybe too general, name applied to the set of architectural styles that were en vogue between roughly 1720 and 1830.
-The name is directly linked to the Hanoverians then on the British throne—George I, George II, George III, and (you guessed it by now) George IV.
+The name is directly linked to the Hanoverians then on the British throne—George I, George II, George III, and George IV.
 These men reigned Britain and Ireland in continuous succession, starting in August 1714, and ending in June 1830.

 In town planning, as during the boom times in 18th century Dublin, a regularity of house fronts along a street, or around a square, was more important than the expression of individuality by the respective home owners.
 In fact, the often photographed, colorful "Doors of Dublin" would have been uniformly black in Georgian times.